310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
-Hehe, you really do think of me as a real rabbit, don't you?
+Heheh, you really do think of me as a real rabbit, don't you?
 {% endbubble %}

 {% bubble Tsumugi hidden %}